Five reasons why it’s good to cut down trees

 timber stack close up to show tree rings of a trunk

-1. For sustainable timber
+1. Providing sustainable timber

 In England, the nation’s forests are independently certified, meeting both national and international standards of sustainable forestry.
 We manage our forests to balance the benefits they offer, providing habitats for wildlife to thrive and spaces for people to enjoy.
 By providing homegrown timber to the nation, we can also reduce demand on the resources of other countries where forests may not be managed responsibly.